 request parameter.
 Details of the request parameter are described in 3.1.2.1.
 Authentication

-(ii) If the value of prompts parameter is SELECT\_ACCOUNT display a form to let the end-user
+Request of OpenID Connect Core 1.0.prompts parameter is SELECT_ACCOUNT display a form to let the end-user

 select on of his/her accounts for login.
 If subject response parameter is not null, it is the